Walking In The City

 Whenever I visit people in psych wards, I can feel the echo of my own suffering.
 I hear the words that used to reverberate inside of me years ago.
 Words like those that I wrote at age 17 (above) when all that life consisted of was pain.
 I am leveled by the horror of how we greet this pain in people.

 The mainstream mental health system in the western world is a system that has blood on its hands.
-Like all institutions that were proven to be archaic before its time, it must eventually own up to the amount of pain it has caused the world.
 It is tempting to think that we have come so far from the days where strong emotion was met with lobotomy.
 But we have not come so far from that.
-We simply lobotomize people with medication now.
 Before I go into what I am about to go into, I will say that there are some unsung heroes in the business of mental health care.
 They care in a business where their bravery and caring is an assault on “the way things are done”.
 I do not doubt their motives, nor minimize the good that they have done.
 I do not mean to demonize the totality of individuals who work for this system.
-But I must tell you that if the average person is feeling bad, I would tell them to stay as far away from the main stream mental health care system as they possibly can.
-It is a system that has claimed the life of millions all in the name of trying to ‘help’.
+But I must tell you that it is a system that has claimed the life of millions all in the name of trying to ‘help’.

-Every single time I have visited a psych ward, I have run into people who have been admitted for some form of self abuse and whom admit to having conscious awareness of abuse in their personal histories, many of them teenagers.
+The psych wards are full of people who have been admitted for some form of self abuse and whom admit to having conscious awareness of abuse in their personal histories, many of them teenagers.
 This is the world we live in… a world where abuse drives a teenager into an institution where their PTSD symptoms are dealt with by strapping them down to a bed and shoving needles in their veins.
 Any of you who understand somatic therapy are probably writhing in your seats reading about this form of ‘treatment”.

 The only way to justify abuse is to think you deserve it in some way.
 How do people justify abuse at the hands of mental health professionals?
 By becoming convinced that they are mentally ill.
-I’m not going to argue that there are a very small number of cases (exceptions) for whom mental illness is a reality.
-But I will tell you that after 23 years of being immersed in this world of mental health from both sides of the fence, most people who have been diagnosed with mental illness are not mentally ill at all.
+I will tell you that after 23 years of being immersed in this world of mental health from both sides of the fence, most people who have been diagnosed with mental illness are not mentally ill at all.
 Instead, they have developed adaptations to cope with painful environmental distress; but outside of those distressful environments, these adaptations are no longer beneficial and are instead detrimental.
 Instead, they feel in a world that does not allow feeling.
-At the heart of most every mental health diagnosis is one symptom… FEELING TOO MUCH OF AN EMOTION.

 It is a travesty when feeling is the enemy of the very business that is designed to care take people’s feelings.
-So what if it is ok to feel?
 What if it isn’t wrong to feel furious or depressed or anxious or even suicidal?
 What if you feel that way for a valid reason?
 What if feeling that way doesn’t mean something is wrong with you, but instead that something happened or is happening to you to lead you to feeling that way?
 Then it means you aren’t mentally ill.
-It means the way you have been treated was not fair.
-It means that the way you are was an adaptation, not an illness.
-It means you really didn’t deserve to be treated like you were treated.
+It means that the way you are behaving is an adaptation, not an illness.

-And lets pretend that someone is actually legitimately mentally ill… What good did it ever do to tell someone that?
-What good did it ever do to tell someone that something about themselves was not acceptable the way it is and has to change?
-When a person walks into a standard mental health clinic and says they are not feeling good; no one thinks to say, “That’s ok; you probably have really good reason to feel that way let’s figure out why and what we can do about it”.
+When a person walks into a standard mental health clinic and says they are not feeling good; no one thinks to say, “That makes sense; you probably have really good reason to feel that way let’s figure out why and what we can do about it”.
 Instead, they start by saying “Uh- oh, something must be really wrong with you because it’s not ok to feel that way.”
 This seemingly benign and standard way of approaching mental illness puts the ‘patient’ at war with himself.
 He will start to relate to himself as crazy.
 It ensures that now he will see himself as living with an enemy inside his own skin.
 He will distrust himself.
 The chances of him “getting better” with this terrified relationship to himself is now very, very small.
 We tell him, the way to stay safe from this ‘defective’ side of himself is to medicate.
 So we medicate him.
 We medicate him with drugs that he will most likely be dependent on for the rest of his life.
-And the pharmaceutical companies want this.
-They want him sick… so their CEOs can pay the bills for their mansions and for their private jets.
+And the pharmaceutical companies benefit by this...
 And this is if the medication does actually (genuinely or through placebo effect) make him feel better.

 People in this industry love to hide behind what they are taught in medical school or psychology courses in college.
 They do so under the belief that the information shared there is the “best info we have yet”.
-Which is complete fallacy.
-First of all, if you follow the “money trail” for who is funding the studies that then get converted into standard training for new students, you will want to throw it out the nearest window.
-But the reality is SO many alternative techniques exist for so called ‘mental illnesses’ all over the world.
-So many different approaches and methodologies that actually do work that it is criminal as a mental health professional to not seriously and sincerely explore them.
+But is it?
+If you follow the “money trail” for who is funding many of the studies that then get converted into standard training for new students, you will want to throw it out the nearest window.
+So many alternative techniques exist for ‘mental illnesses’ all over the world.
+There are different approaches and methodologies that actually do work.
+It is a travesty when mental health professionals fail to seriously and sincerely explore them.
 The world is in a spot relative to human health, where it must shift towards integrative medicine.

 So many people who have simply been hurt and who simply do not fit into a box of “how you’re supposed to be” are lost to this system.
 We are slowly killing our revolutionaries, our geniuses, our philosophers, our change makers, our future leaders, our empaths, our artists.
 The very people who have come here to make this world great and to change it into something better are being turned against themselves before they can mature enough to grace this world with their gifts.
 We will all suffer because of it.